Measuring and Mitigating Gender Bias in Embedding Models

 Certification system

-The proposed certification framework aims to bridge the gap between mandatory requirements and market incentives.
+The proposed certification framework aims to close the gap between mandatory requirements and market incentives.
 While mandatory audits establish minimum safety standards, a voluntary certification program can drive continuous improvement through market mechanisms and competitive advantage.

 Certification System: Promoting Excellence in Embedding Model Fairness